 Then evaluate your borrowing capacity available through a mortgage or a home equity loan.
 Borrowing through a shorter-term home equity loan will probably lower your interest rate, but most home equity loans have variable interest rates.
 If you have a great deal of high interest rate debt, refinancing your unsecured debt into a new fixed rate mortgage (even if you end up with a slightly higher mortgage rate than what you currently have) may result in lower overall interest costs.
 The interest you pay on your mortgage or home equity loan may also be tax deductible if you itemize your deductions.

-- Discuss your situation with your relationship banker.
+- Discuss your situation with your Branch Banker.
 They will be able to explain the alternatives and help come up with a solution that’s right for you.